kintone/cli-kintone/website/docs/reference/proxy/http-proxy.md

-# Using an HTTP proxy
+# Using a HTTP proxy

 ## Command-line interface